Uniform Dress Code

 Sun: 11:00 AM-4:00 PM

-The school day at Balga Primary School commences with our students meeting in the brick paved undercover area outside rooms 4 and 7 as soon as they enter the school property.
+The school day at Balga Primary School commences with our students meeting in the Library as soon as they enter the school property.
 A member of staff will supervise the children from 8:20 am until they are dismissed to go to class.

-- Every child who enters the school grounds before 8:35 am must come to the undercover area.
+- Every child who enters the school grounds before 8:35 am must come to the Library.
 This is regardless as to whether or not they are accompanied by their parents.
 Students are not to be seated waiting outside their classroom or elsewhere in the school before this time.

 - Students are not released to classrooms until 8:35 am where they are greeted by their classroom teacher.
 Classroom organisation and preparation for the school day then takes place.
 We do not have before school play and no unauthorised sporting equipment or students wandering unsupervised around the school is permitted.